 The Three Minute Thesis (3MT) is a global competition, founded by the University of Queensland in 2008, that cultivates graduate students' academic, presentation and research communication skills.
 Graduate students have 3 minutes to present a compelling presentation of the impact of their thesis to a non-specialist audience, using one static slide.
 3MT competitions are now held in over 350 universities in 59 countries around the world.

-This year's workshops will take place from January 28th - March 1st, 2019.
-This year's 3MT will take place on March 12th, 2019 in Tanna Schulich Hall.
+This past year's workshops took place from January 28th - March 1st, 2019.
+The final competition took place on March 12th, 2019 in Tanna Schulich Hall.

 Eligibility for participation

 - McGill’s 3MT competition is open to all Masters and Doctoral students who wish to present in English (Winners in the final competition represent McGill at the Canadian Association of Graduate Studies (CAGS) 3MT Eastern regional finals).

 - The Ma thèse en 180 secondes (MT180) McGill competition is open to Masters and Doctoral students who wish to present in French.
 (Winners in the final competition represent McGill at Concours d'association francophone pour le savoir (ACFAS).
 Please note only Doctoral students can qualify to advance to ACFAS)

 - Students of all disciplines are encouraged to apply.

 - Students must be registered in an active Master’s or PhD program at McGill (including thesis under submission).
 The student’s program must include a significant research project (i.e., thesis, major research project, or dissertation) that is expert-reviewed in order to complete the program. *Note: Master’s programs that are entirely course-based are not eligible.

 - Submissions for proposals to present can be in English and French.